Hey Man, Hold my Beer: A Brief Look at the Open Container Law in Arkansas

 The moment you break the seal on that bottle of Apple Crown, you could be in violation of the statute.
 You don’t even have to take a sip under the Arkansas open container law.
 Or even sniff it for that matter.
 Think this is too strict?
 You could avoid open-container regulation altogether by traveling across the river to Mississippi.
 There you can legally drink while driving under state law.
 Just be aware of the abnormally high rate of alcohol-related fatalities.

-The Law Office of David L Powell can help if you or a family member has been charged with an open container violation, DWI, DUI, minor in possession, or public intox in the state of Fort Smith, Arkansas area.
-Call 479-785-0123 to schedule a free consultation.
+The Law Offices of David L Powell can help if you or a family member has been charged with an open container violation, DWI, DUI, minor in possession, or public intox in the Fort Smith, Arkansas area.
+Call 479-222-6773 to schedule a free consultation.
+(Also licensed in Oklahoma)

 This blog is for educational purposes as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 In reading this blog you understand that there is no attorney-client relationship between you and the author.
 Use this information at your own risk as this blog may not reflect the most current legal developments.
 This blog should not be used as a substitute for competent legal advice from a licensed attorney in your state.